 The Beaumat shares some of the features of its Lightomatic relatives; the film advance lever also functions as a shutter release lock when pushed-in flush to the camera body, plus an indentation in the body serves as a rest/housing for the Lightomatic-style rewind crank arm.
 It also has the meter light cell around the lens - in the style that would be adopted by the 1961 Lightomatic III.

 This is a camera for which there is little information available, but a 1960 edition of Amateur Photographer included a guide to all the cameras available in that year.
 The Beaumat is listed at the price of £51 19s and 9d, which was equivalent to 3 weeks average UK wages (£18.25 per week), making the Beaumat quite an expensive camera.

-I did wonder whether the Beaumatic was the first camera with a selenium meter ring at front of the lens barrel, but it wasn't.
+I did wonder whether the Beaumat was the first camera with a selenium meter ring at front of the lens barrel, but it wasn't.
 The first was the Lord Martian fixed lens rangefinder camera made by the Okaya Optical Works in 1959, followed by the Voigtlander Dynamatic cameras, also introduced in 1959.
-The relocation of the meter from the body to the front of the lens was an attempt to more accurately meter light entering the lens - and many camera makers of the 1960s adopted this design.
+The relocation of the meter from the body to the front of the lens was an attempt to meter light entering the lens more accurately - and many camera makers of the 1960s adopted this design.